agda/agda-stdlib/paper/paper.md

 Nils Anders Danielsson provided substantial feedback.

-Authors are listed approximately in order of contribution to the library.
+Authors are listed approximately in order of contribution.
 Manuscript by Daggitt, Allais, McKinna, Carette and van Doorn.
-All contributors to `agda-stdlib` is available on GitHub.
+A list of all contributors is available on GitHub.

 # Funding and conflicts of interest

-The authors have no conflicts of interest to declare.
+The authors have no conflicts of interest.
-Some contributations were possible thanks to funding for related projects, in particular:
+Some contributations were enabled by funding for related projects:

 - Jason Z. S. Hu: funded Master's/PhD.